Margin Of Safety: Risk-Averse Value Investing Strategies For The Thoughtful Investor

 For example, you sell put options with a strike price of $100, receiving a premium of $5 per option.
 If the stock price recovers and trades above $100 at expiration, you keep the premium as profit.
 If the stock price falls below $100 and you are assigned the shares, your cost basis is effectively reduced to $95 ($100 strike price minus $5 premium).
 This strategy provides a margin of safety, as you are acquiring shares at a lower price, and the premium received offsets any potential loss.

 To further enhance this strategy, you can purchase LEAP calls.
-Using a portion of the premium received from selling puts, you buy calls with a strike price of $120 and an expiration date two years in the future.
+Using a portion of the premium received from selling puts, you buy calls with a strike price of $120 and an expiration date two years later.
 If the stock experiences a strong recovery and trades above $120, your calls will provide significant upside potential, allowing you to capture the gains.

 Where to Find Undervalued Companies